nshern/dallama/README.md

 # LLM Benchmarking for Danish via Ollama

+# Problem that is trying to be solved

 # Description
-This repository aims to automate and publish benchmarking tests for off-the-shelf variations of common Free and Open Source Software (FOSS) Large Language Models (LLMs), available through Ollama.
-The goal is to identify a model that matches or surpasses GPT-4's proficiency in Danish communication.
+This repository poses a design for a framework for automating and publishing benchmarking tests for off-the-shelf variations of common Free and Open Source Software (FOSS) Large Language Models (LLMs), available through [Ollama](https://ollama.ai/), specifically with the **goal of identifiying model(s) that can match or surpass GPT-4's proficiency in Danish communication** (should these exist).

-This is done in the following way:
+The framework is not inherently designed to evaluate Danish per se, but could likewise be used to evaluate other languages, albeit this not being the focus of this repo.

+The process is carried out in three overall steps:
+1. **Model creation**
+1. **Evaluation**
+1. **Scoring**

 ```mermaid
 flowchart LR
 subgraph Model Creation